Skip to content

 Note

-Note that in contrast to pydantic.construct method - the ormar equivalent will also process the nested related models.
+Note that in contrast to pydantic.model_construct method - the ormar equivalent will also process the nested related models.

 Warning